jfbrennan/retchful/README.md

 # futch
 Futch is `fetch` for talking to REST+JSON services.
-Futch has a more meaninful API, sets things up for JSON, has all the defaults you'd expect, and just makes ajax great again.
+Futch has a more meaninful API, handles all the JSON stuff, sets sensible defaults, and just makes ajax great again.

 ## API